 Causes of Reading DifficultyStress Spirals

 Stress is not just a result of reading difficulty.
-Stress itself can cause the thinking-brain to shut down, making reading nearly impossible.
+Stress itself can cause it.

 What stress really is, inside your body